 - Co-applicants – name, function, organization, department, email address, role in project

-- Type of voucher – Regular PIHC voucher or Menzis PIHC voucher, Saxion PIHC Pilot voucher, or a combination of both.
+- Type of voucher – Regular PIHC voucher, Menzis PIHC voucher, Saxion PIHC Pilot voucher, or a combination of both.

 - Public summary – max.
 100 words, in both Dutch and English, to be published online and in press releases

 - Description clinical need and technical-scientific challenge

 - Impact of the project – think about the urgency of the problem, size of the patient population, health gain & cost savings (Value Based Health Care), translation to the clinic

 - Plan of action – describe what’s needed (e.g. personnel, materials, test labs, network, students), who has the lead, the contribution/role of each of the project members within the project, how is the project ensuring a successful collaboration

 - Estimated results of the project – A) short-term: outcomes pilot study, presentation/poster at a conference, papers, student projects, development of new technology B) long-term: submitted proposal for additional funding, PhD project, extension of consortium, patent, structural/embedded collaboration between team members